zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 ### JavaScript Blocks Rendering

-> A browser has to do a number of things pretty much all at once, and as we’ve seen **only** one of those is executing **JavaScript**.
+> A browser has to do a number of things pretty much all at once, and as we’ve seen **only** one of those is “executing **JavaScript**”.
 And one of the things **JavaScript** is very often used for is to ask the browser to build or update a display element.
 >
-> The catch is, both updating the display and **JavaScript** execution happen on a single thread: the browser’s main render thread.
+> The catch is, both updating the display and **JavaScript** execution happen on a single thread: the browser’s **main render thread**.

 Let’s create a simple sample to illustrate why we need yielding with `setTimeout(fn, 0)` in the first place:

-We will begin with a very basic test **html** file:
+We will begin with a very basic test **html** file…

 ~~~
 <!doctype html>